 Women are very much aware of their looks and their bodies, and one aspect of their body they may wish to improve upon is the appearance of their external genitalia.

-The anatomy of the genital area includes paired labia minora which are adjacent to the vaginal introitus, paired labia majora adjacent to these towards the inner thigh, and the clitoris with its skin covering at the apex of the labia.
+The anatomy of the female genital area includes paired labia minora which are adjacent to the vaginal introitus, paired labia majora adjacent to these towards the inner thigh, and the clitoris with its skin covering at the apex of the labia.

 Adult women and adolescent girls may have any number of labial conditions for which they seek labiaplasty.
 Congenital issues which are evident after puberty include asymmetry, where the labia are different sizes and protrude to different degrees, and hypertrophy, where the labia may be thickened or excessive in length.
 Acquired problems which occur later in life may also involve labial hypertrophy, as well as loss of volume and rounded shape of the labia majora.

 Enlargement and protrusion of the labia minora, the smaller external skin lips on either side of the vagina, may cause pain, irritation and embarrassment, produce discomfort when wearing certain clothing items, and interfere with sports activities such as horseback riding and cycling, as well as sexual intercourse.
 This condition may be genetic, or may become more pronounced from a number of conditions, such as after childbirth, due to hormonal changes or aging.
 Colloquially referred to as “butterfly wings”, the labia minora may become thickened or pendulous, or there may be asymmetry between the two sides.